The Alternative Housing Crisis

 The unfortunate truth is, laws are being created to outlaw this lifestyle, based on the narrative that we are vagrants, with no sense of responsibility.
 The truth is, we live happy lives in our homes on wheels, prioritizing sustainability and environmental stewardship.
 We work hard to be exceptional citizens, employees, entrepreneurs, family members, friends, and humans.
 If anything, we give ourselves more time and space to be the good humans we want to be, instead of being too busy to care.
 The only difference between “them” and “us” is our propensity to pursue a life that isn’t “normal,” but makes us happy.

 We need to unite our voices so that our story is heard.
 The San Diego Mayor’s legislation presents a great opportunity to tell OUR story for what it is, rather than what is being depicted.
 Let’s bring our voices together and unite as a movement so that we are fairly represented.
-To get involved in a powerful discussion surrounding this issue, come meet us at Fiesta Island in San Diego, Thursday, April 4th, from 5 pm - 7 pm.
-Event links can be found below.
+There are a few ways you can get involved in the powerful discussion surrounding this issue:

 Only together, can we create the change needed to protect our right to pursue an alternative life of good and happiness.
 This is our chance!
 See you then.